bioidiap/bob.db.atvskeystroke/README.rst

    ``a`` you can run in `dummy` mode and only download the raw data files for the database once you are happy with your setup.

-You can mix and match points 1/2 and a/b above based on your requirements.
+You can mix and match points 1/2 above based on your requirements.
 Here are some examples:

 Modify your setup.py and download from PyPI
 ===========================================